MEDIA

 - Environment & Sustainability

-In an article co-written by Prof. Christine LOH, Chief Development Strategist of the Division of Environment and Sustainability (ENVR), she called for the Hong Kong government to catch up on green finance to reclaim position as leading financial hub.
+In an article by Prof. Christine LOH, Chief Development Strategist of the Division of Environment and Sustainability (ENVR), she elaborated on how the plans and projects announced in the 2023-24 budget can be carried out with a collaborative, future-forward mindset.

 - Environment & Sustainability